ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 ### I am on the waitlist.
 What are my chances of enrolling in the class?

-Stat 133 is a high-demanded course, with a waiting list continuously increasing every year.
+Stat 133 is a high-demand course, with a waiting list continuously increasing every year.
 From my past experience, between 5-7% of enrolled students tend to drop the course in the first two weeks, thus allowing between 15 to 20 students in the waitlist to join the class.
 This semester (fall 2017), however, there are about 110 waitlisted students.
 So if you